Vangelis Mantzaris: Ionikos Nikaias

 On September 22, 2022, Mantzaris moved to Ionikos Nikaias.

+Venezuela

+On March 24, 2023, Mantzaris signed with Venezuelan club Panteras de Miranda for the rest of the season.

+Pallacanestro Roseto

+On September 4, 2023, Mantzaris signed with Pallacanestro Roseto of the Italian third division.

+Mykonos

+Mantzaris returned to Greece signing with Mykonos for the 2024–2025 campaign and ultimately helped the club achieve promotion to the 1st division.

 National team career

 Greek junior national team

 As a member of the junior national basketball teams of Greece, Mantzaris won the gold medal at the 2008 FIBA Europe Under-18 Championship and the silver medal at the 2009 FIBA Under-19 World Cup.
 Mantzaris also won the gold medal at the 2009 FIBA Europe Under-20 Championship, and the silver medal at the 2010 FIBA Europe Under-20 Championship, with Greece's junior national teams.

 Greek senior national team

 Mantzaris became a member of the senior men's Greek national basketball team in 2011.
 He was a member of Greece's senior national teams that played at the 2012 FIBA World Olympic Qualifying Tournament, the 2014 FIBA World Cup, and the EuroBasket 2015.
 He also played at the 2016 Turin FIBA World Olympic Qualifying Tournament, and at the EuroBasket 2017.

 He also represented Greece at the 2019 FIBA World Cup qualification.